 There are several possible explanations for this large regional variation.
 First, some regions may not have had long enough post-mandate horizons for enrollment to stabilize within the study period.
 For instance, Regions 7-13 had a horizon of 42 to 55 months post-mandate.
 Nonetheless, the post-mandate time required for enrollment rates to stabilize varied across regions.
 Regions 2 and 4 stabilized by 72 and 61 months post-mandate, respectively, but the mandate's impact continued to increase in each region, whereas enrollment rates in Regions 3, 5, and 6 stabilized by month 46.
 It is also possible that enrollment in regions with higher pre-mandate enrollment rates may have stabilized more quickly.
 Regions 1 and 3 are two such examples.
-A higher pre-mandate enrollment may be approaching a ceiling.
+A higher pre-mandate enrollment rate may also be associated with a smaller total mandate effect, at least in part because enrollment may be approaching a ceiling.
 New York City may be such an example.
 The mandate's impact there could be lower than in many other regions, even though its post-mandate enrollment rate is high.
 Another possible explanation may lie in a region's MLTC enrollment capacity.
 Regions 1, 3, 5, and 6 may have leveraged the mandate better using their existing institutions and infrastructure.